Many pests cause chewing damage to plants. One of them is the grasshopper.

 9. Tilling

 Do this early in the spring and right after harvest.
-Both times will serve to destroy egg pods and disrupt this part of the grasshopper’s life cycle.
+Both times may destroy egg pods and disrupt this part of the grasshopper’s life cycle.

 10. Flour